| COMMON GOLDFISH |

 Other names: sometimes referred to as feeders fish

 Most modern goldfish varieties were derived from the common goldfish, which doesn't look that much different from its wild ancestor other than the colors.
-It is a particulary hardy goldfish that is suitable for both aquariums and ponds.
+It is a rather hardy goldfish that can thrive and live happily in an aquarium or pond.

-The common goldfish comes in a variety of colors ranging from orange to red, including blue, brown and other color combinations.
-They also have a variety of patterns.
+Common goldfish can have colors ranging from orange to red, including blue, brown and other color combinations.
+They also have a variety of beautiful patterns that can be silver or metallic in color.

 Housing and Caring for the Common Goldfish